rage/ethics-of-ai-copy/data/chapter-4/2-what-is-transparency.md

 Transparency is, roughly, a property of an application.
 It is about how much it is possible to understand about a system’s inner workings “in theory”.
 It can also mean the way of providing explanations of algorithmic models and decisions that are comprehensible for the user.
 This deals with the public perception and understanding of how AI works.
 Transparency can also be taken as a broader socio-technical and normative ideal of “openness”.

-There are many open questions regarding what constitutes transparency or explainability, and what level of transparency is sufficient for different stakeholders (Matsakis, 2018).
+There are many open questions regarding what constitutes transparency or explainability, and what level of transparency is sufficient for different stakeholders.
 Depending on the specific situation, the precise meaning of “transparency” may vary.
 It is an open scientific question, whether there are several different kinds, or types, of transparency.
 Moreover, transparency can refer to different things whether the purpose is to, say, analyze the legal significance of unjust biases or to discuss them in terms of features of machine learning systems.

 ### Transparency as a property of a system